olefjaerestad/griddie/README.md

 </div>
 ```

+### <span id="use-available-classes">Available classes</span>
-#### Available classes:
+#### <span id="use-available-classes-grid">Grid</span>
-##### Grid:
 - `.g`: Base grid styling.
 All grids need this.
 - `.g-x`: Horizontal grid.
 Can be combined with vertical grid.
 - `.g-y`: Vertical grid.
 Can be combined with horizontal grid.

-##### Cell:
+#### <span id="use-available-classes-cell">Cell</span>
 - `.c-6`: A cell spanning 6 columns or rows, depending on whether parent grid is horizontal or vertical.
-If parent grid is both horizontal and vertical, the cell spans both 6 columns and rows. `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+If parent grid is both horizontal and vertical, the cell spans both 6 columns and rows.
-- `.c-6-x`: A cell spanning 6 columns, independently of whether parent grid is horizontal or vertical or both. `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.c-6-x`: A cell spanning 6 columns, independently of whether parent grid is horizontal or vertical or both.
-- `.c-6-y`: A cell spanning 6 rows, independently of whether parent grid is horizontal or vertical or both. `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.c-6-y`: A cell spanning 6 rows, independently of whether parent grid is horizontal or vertical or both.
 - `.c-md-6`: A cell spanning 6 columns or rows on medium viewport widths and above, depending on whether parent grid is horizontal or vertical.
-If parent grid is both horizontal and vertical, the cell spans both 6 columns and rows. `md` can be replaced with any key in `$breakpoints` (see 'Configure with Sass'). `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+If parent grid is both horizontal and vertical, the cell spans both 6 columns and rows.
-- `.c-md-6-x`: A cell spanning 6 columns on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both. `md` can be replaced with any key in `$breakpoints` (see 'Configure with Sass'). `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.c-md-6-x`: A cell spanning 6 columns on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both..
-- `.c-md-6-y`: A cell spanning 6 rows on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both. `md` can be replaced with any key in `$breakpoints` (see 'Configure with Sass'). `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.c-md-6-y`: A cell spanning 6 rows on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both.

-##### Cell offset (aka cell positioning).
+#### <span id="use-available-classes-celloffset">Cell offset (aka cell positioning)</span>
 By default, cells will flow naturally.
-Use these classes to explicitly position them:
+Use these classes to explicitly position them.

 - `.o-6`: Use on a cell to force it to start at grid line 6.
 If parent grid is horizontal, this will offset the element horizontally.
 If parent grid is vertical, the element will be offset vertically.
-If parent grid is both horizontal and vertical, the element will be offset both horizontally and vertically. `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+If parent grid is both horizontal and vertical, the element will be offset both horizontally and vertically.
-- `.o-6-x`: Use on a cell to force it to start at grid line 6 in the horizontal axis, independently of whether parent grid is horizontal or vertical or both. `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.o-6-x`: Use on a cell to force it to start at grid line 6 in the horizontal axis, independently of whether parent grid is horizontal or vertical or both.
-- `.o-6-y`: Use on a cell to force it to start at grid line 6 in the vertical axis, independently of whether parent grid is horizontal or vertical or both. `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.o-6-y`: Use on a cell to force it to start at grid line 6 in the vertical axis, independently of whether parent grid is horizontal or vertical or both.
 - `.o-md-6`: Use on a cell to force it to start at grid line 6 on medium viewport widths and above.
 If parent grid is horizontal, this will offset the element horizontally.
 If parent grid is vertical, the element will be offset vertically.
-If parent grid is both horizontal and vertical, the element will be offset both horizontally and vertically. `md` can be replaced with any key in `$breakpoints` (see 'Configure with Sass'). `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+If parent grid is both horizontal and vertical, the element will be offset both horizontally and vertically.
-- `.o-md-6-x`: Use on a cell to force it to start at grid line 6 in the horizontal axis on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both. `md` can be replaced with any key in `$breakpoints` (see 'Configure with Sass'). `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.o-md-6-x`: Use on a cell to force it to start at grid line 6 in the horizontal axis on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both.
-- `.o-md-6-y`: Use on a cell to force it to start at grid line 6 in the vertical axis on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both. `md` can be replaced with any key in `$breakpoints` (see 'Configure with Sass'). `6` can be replaced with any number between `1` and `$maxColumns` (see 'Configure with Sass').
+- `.o-md-6-y`: Use on a cell to force it to start at grid line 6 in the vertical axis on medium viewport widths and above, independently of whether parent grid is horizontal or vertical or both.

+> In the examples above, `md` can be replaced with any key in `$breakpoints`. `6` can be replaced with any number between `1` and `$maxColumns`.
+See [Configure with Sass](#configure-with-sass) for more info.

-## Configuration
+## <span id="configuration">Configuration</span>
 Griddie uses CSS custom properties, which allow you to configure some of its behaviour.
 The properties can be defined on any parent element of `.g` (including the `.g` itself and :root)
 and Griddie will use them.
 Below is a list of the properties you can use and their default values.